Digital Multimeters Guidelines

 3. If the multimeter makes noise, that means that the capacitor is shorted and is not functional.

-3. If there are two capacitors, then both capacitor has to be in series with the power source and the multimeter, to test if the capacitors are full.
+3. If there are two capacitors, then both capacitors must be in series with the power source and the multimeter, to test if the capacitors are fully charged.
 Following is an example of a one capacitor based circuit to test if it’s fully charged.

 Figure 6: The circuit for measuring current across a capacitor

-4. When the value of the current shown on the multimeter approaches zero, the capacitor is fully charged.
+4. When the value of the current shown on the multimeter approaches 0.00 A, the capacitor is fully charged.